nickyhajal/world-domination-summit/_content/portland-experience.md

 What good is food without something nice to wash it down with?

-Portland is often referred to as “Beer City USA” because it has more breweries within it’s city limits than anywhere else in the country.
+Portland is often referred to as “Beer City USA” because it has more breweries within its city limits than anywhere else in the country.
 We’ve partnered with a few of the best breweries in town to give you a little taste of what the city has to offer.

 Along with that there will be wine tastings from three urban wineries, hard cider from one of the most successful cideries in Oregon, as well as local coffee and tea to be sampled as well.